This post contains some affiliate links. Please see our disclosures for more information.

 That, in a nutshell, is how I built and grew my photography business.
 I said goodbye to it a few years ago because I was exhausted as a new mom and had pregnancy-related back issues which are not conducive to standing for hours on end with heavy equipment.

 I sold most of my equipment for a nice sum that I reinvested elsewhere but still keep a camera and a couple key lens to take photographs of my family from time to time.

-What is your side hustle?
-Has this post helped you get any ideas?
-Leave a comment below - I'd love to know!
+What are your small business ideas?
+Has this post inspired you to think about starting a small business?
+Leave a comment below – I’d love to know!

 – How I Saved $100,000 In A Little Over 3 Years